portableant/findsorgukblogs/_posts/2013-08-02-treasure-donation-highlights-a-lifelong-interest-in-archaeology.md

 In an act of great generosity, Dr Hammond and the owner of the land both agreed to forego any reward in order that the sword scabbard mount could be acquired by [Norwich Castle Museum](http://www.museums.norfolk.gov.uk/Visit_Us/Norwich_Castle/index.htm) at no expense.
 In the course of doing so, Dr Hammond was reminded of the first time he had made a donation to Norwich Castle Museum, in 1952!
 Amazingly, he still had the certificate issued by the Town Clerk acknowledging his deed of 60 years ago.

-Dr Hammond has had more than a handlful of Treasure finds over the years, but this historic document shows just how long he has been pursuing his hobby.
+Dr Hammond has had more than a handful of Treasure finds over the years, but this historic document shows just how long he has been pursuing his hobby.
 Thank you again Dr Hammond, to you and the landowner!